ronste/xmlworkflow/Readme.md

 ## Usage

 To run a full docx to pdf conversion a specifically prepared MS Word docx document needs to be placed inside the working directory.
-The docx document is requiered to use specific formating templates as explained below.
+The docx document is requiered to use specific formating templates as explained in the [documentation](Documentation.md).

 1) Build the conainter image according to your platform (e.g. Docker, Podman, ...) with the image name `xmlworkflow:latest`
 2) Run the image in a conatiner with `docker-compose up --detach`